 Police Did Not Have Probable Cause

-Under the law, police must have probable cause to believe you have committed a criminal offense in order to stop your vehicle.
+Under the law, police must have probable cause to believe you have committed a criminal offense to stop your vehicle.
 If the police do not have any reason to believe that you have committed an offense, they have no legal right to stop your vehicle.

 You Had a Valid Driver’s License at the Time of the Stop